benjaveri/as65llvm/README.md

 Assembled executables can run on any architecture LLVM has back-ends for.
 This means you can run compile code for your x86 machine.
-We do not emulate a 6502 processor, so there are some major differences to what you'd expect from the numerous emulators out there.
+We do not emulate a 6502 processor, so there are some major differences to what you'd expect from real hardware or any of the numerous emulators out there.

-We do however have to define a 6502 virtual machine that makes sense in this context.
-Similarities exist mostly with the register and data model (views) but it does not translate well to actual code.
+We define a 6502 virtual machine that models data and registers almost exactly.
+ For code, the assembler understands the standard 6502 mnemonics, but they are translated into the target processor's machine code, instead of 6502 code.
+ The target processor's code is managed independently from the 64k addressable data space the 6502 has, so it is unreadable from the VM.
+Similarly, absolute addressing does not make much sense in this model.

 Notes:
  - The VM implements the Harvard Architecture.
 Code bytes are totally independent and unreachable.
-No self-modifying code.
- - Data space is 64k, code space is essentially unlimited.
+ - Data space is 64k, code space is practically unlimited.
- - No absolute jumps
+ - No absolute jumps.
+ - No self-modifying code.
  - Code & data stacks are separate.
-Data stack uses SP, code stack is inaccessible (e.g. no absolute jumps by pushing address & RTS)
+Data stack uses SP, code stack is managed separately and inaccessible (e.g. no absolute jumps by pushing address & RTS)
- - Branches can be as far as needed (there are no code bytes, so no restrictions on encoding relative displacements)
+ - Branches can be as far as needed (there are no 6502 code bytes, so no restrictions on encoding relative displacements)
  - The VM implements custom escapes to access I/O

 Design details can be found in other ALL-CAPS files in this folder: